g8hh/the-tree-of-life/docs/buyables.md

 - showRespec(): **optional**.
 A function determining whether or not to show the button, if respecBuyables is defined.
 Defaults to true if absent.

 - respecMessage: **optional**.
 A custom confirmation message on respec, in place of the default one.

+- branches: **optional**, This is primarially useful for buyable trees.
+An array of buyable ids.
+A line will appear from this buyable to all of the buyables in the list.
+Alternatively, an entry in the array can be a 2-element array consisting of the buyable id and a color value.
+The color value can either be a string with a hex color code, or a number from 1-3 (theme-affected colors).
+A third element in the array optionally specifies line width.